-(assuming the spot price remains unchanged), because the higher futures price would fall as it converges to the lower spot price by expiration.
-Each month, if the WTI futures market is in contango and the spot price of WTI crude oil remains constant, the underlying index would enter into a hypothetical position in a WTI futures contract at the higher contango futures price and then unwind that position near the lower spot price just prior to expiration of that contract, and then enter into a hypothetical position in a new WTI futures contract at the higher contango futures price and unwind that position near the lower spot price, and so on for each month, all the while accumulating losses from the erosion in value that results as the higher contango price declines toward the lower spot price.
+Futures prices on a commodity may be greater than spot prices for a variety of reasons, including costs of storing the commodity until the delivery date, financing costs and market expectations that future spot prices may be higher than current spot prices.
+As any commodity futures contract approaches expiration, its value will approach the spot price of the relevant commodity, because by expiration it will effectively represent a contract to buy or sell that commodity for immediate (or "spot") delivery.
+Therefore, if the futures market for a given commodity is in contango, then the value of a futures contract on that commodity would tend to decline over time (assuming the spot price remains unchanged), because the higher futures price would fall as it converges to the lower spot price by expiration.
+If the futures market for a given commodity is in contango and the spot price of that commodity remains constant, the underlying index would enter into a hypothetical position in a futures contract on that commodity at the higher contango futures price and then unwind that position near the lower spot price just prior to expiration of that contract, and then enter into a hypothetical position in a new futures contract on that commodity at the higher contango futures price and unwind that position near the lower spot price, and so on over the term of the securities, all the while accumulating losses from the erosion in value that results as the higher contango price declines toward the lower spot price.

-Prospective investors in the securities should understand that WTI futures have historically been in contango markets.
-Therefore, negative roll yields are likely to adversely affect the level of the underlying index and the return you receive on the securities.
-Any negative roll yield will offset any gains in the spot price of WTI crude oil that may occur over the term of the securities, exacerbate any decline and cause a steady erosion in value if the spot price of WTI crude oil remains relatively constant.
+Prospective investors in the securities should understand that futures on many of the commodities underlying the underlying index have historically been in contango markets.
+Therefore, there is a significant risk that negative roll yields may adversely affect the level of the underlying index and the return you receive on the securities.
+Any negative roll yield will offset any gains in the spot prices of the underlying commodities that may occur over the term of the securities, exacerbate any decline and cause a steady erosion in value if the spot prices of the underlying commodities remain relatively constant.

 Your potential return on the securities is limited.
-Your potential total return on the securities at maturity is limited to the maximum return at maturity of at least 29.00%, which is equivalent to a maximum return at maturity of \$290.00 per security and would result in a maximum payment at maturity of \$1,290.00 per security.
-The actual maximum return at maturity will be determined on the pricing date.
-Taking into account the leverage factor and assuming a maximum return at maturity of 29.00%, any increase in the final index level over the initial index level by more than 5.80% will not increase your return on the securities and will progressively reduce the effective amount of leverage provided by the securities.
+Your potential total return on the securities at maturity is limited to the maximum return at maturity of 13.25%, which is equivalent to a maximum return at maturity of \$132.50 per security and would result in a maximum payment at maturity of \$1,132.50 per security.
+Taking into account the leverage factor, any increase in the final index level over the initial index level by more than approximately 8.83% will not increase your return on the securities and will progressively reduce the effective amount of leverage provided by the securities.